vim-denops/denops-documentation/src/tutorial/developing-more-applicative-plugin.md

 };
 ```

-Restarting Vim, and you will see a maze by commands:
+Restarting vim, and you will see a maze by commands:

 ```vim
 :Maze